 1. Listen to members – they are our “customers” so I have to serve them best.

-3. By agile – we embraced change during the challenging times.
-When we had no speakers for the evening – we had a workshop and were useful for members and guests, rather than cancelling the meeting.
+3. By being agile – we embraced change during challenging times.
+When we had no speakers for the evening – we ran a workshop which was useful for members and guests, rather than cancelling the meeting.

 What are the main responsibilities of the PR Manager that you are aware of?

 Promote Toastmasters International and District 91.

 Manage the website and social media accounts.

 Post in social media about Toastmasters International and District 91 events.

 Last Updated on 21st June 2021 by Lucinda Brooks